Bartho Smit: Biography

 Bartholomeus Jacobus Smit was born on 15 July 1924 in Klerkskraal, near Ventersdorp, South Africa.
-He graduated from Standerton in 1949 with a bachelor's degree and in 1951 got a Master of Arts degree from the University of Pretoria.
+He matriculated in Standerton and graduated from the University of Pretoria in 1949 with a bachelor's degree and in 1951 obtained a Master of Arts degree from the same university.
 In 1949 he met actress Kita Redelinghuys and they married.
 From 1952 to 1957 they toured Paris, Munich and London as drama students under Jan Rabie.
 He also immersed himself in philosophy while in Europe.

 His first publication was the story Outa Lukas, die natuurkind, which was published on 27 March 1941.
 In the forties he published stories and poems in magazines such as The Sentinel and Huisgenoot.
 In 1949 the publisher Unie-Boekhandel debuted his first book of poems, Mure: verse.
-He made his drama debut in 1955 with Moeder Hanna, but really came to public acclaim in 1962 with his play Putsonderwater.
+He made his drama debut in 1955 with Moeder Hanna, but really attained public acclaim in 1962 with his play Putsonderwater.
 In 1978 he received the Hertzog Prize for drama for his body of work.
 In 1979 he won the Perskor Prize for Literature for Die Keiser.
 Also, in 1960, he received the Encyclopædia Britannica Award for the English translation of Die verminktes (The Maimed).
 He died on 31 December 1986 from cancer.